interactafraz/anystate/README.md

 * Copy files to web server

 ## Usage
+### Save data - GET
+For simple use cases you can set a key and its value with URL parameters:

+    index.php?set=currentTemp&content=26

+> Sanitization is not performed on GET requests.
+So special characters should be escaped before sending them to AnyState.

-### Save data
+### Save data - POST
-The script expects POST data in the following format
+AnyState expects POST data in the following JSON format:

     {"currentTemp": "26","currentConditions": "rainy"}

+> Sanitization is not performed on POST requests.
+So special characters should be escaped before sending them to AnyState.

+#### Example: iOS Shortcuts
-**iOS Shortcuts:** To generate this format from an iOS Shortcut, follow this guide:
+To generate this format from an iOS Shortcut, follow these instructions:
 1. Create a `dictionary` and add your keys/values as items
 2. Add the dictionary to a `text` action
 3. Use a `Get Contents of URL` action to send the data to your AnyState instance.
 Set it up like this: